scottzach1/Project-Beans/project_requirement/project-requirement.md

 - The rocket must use the QFN package type for any integrated chips it uses.

-_**TODO:**_ Identify any hardware design constraints imposed by the equipment and electronics we have agreed to use for our rocket.
-Place them in h5 subheadings here.

 #### 3.6.2 Software Design Constraints

 ##### Open Source Software